 Ginger Oil

 Ginger contains anti-inflammatory properties that improve blood circulation.
 Better blood flow is essential for erectile function.
-Some of the studies suggest that ginger enhances sexual health, but more research is needed.
-Ginger oil has been shown in animal studies to lower inflammation, block harmful chemicals in the body, and protect against long-term joint problems like arthritis.
+Studies show that ginger oil can lower inflammation, block harmful chemicals in the body, and protect against joint problems like arthritis.

 Rose oil